 While the Sea laught it self into a foam…

-There’s enough here, I think, to describe ‘The Character of Holland’ as a ‘Rump’ poem, which means it could have been composed with the idea of targeting specific members of the parliamentary body for patronage.
+There’s enough here, I think, to describe ‘The Character of Holland’ as a ‘Rump’ poem.
+It means Marvell could have been considering specific members of the parliamentary body for patronage.

 However, just a few weeks later, in April, Cromwell disbanded the Rump following irreconcilable differences.
-Perhaps the window of opportunity had slammed shut on Marvell before he had been able to promote his wares opportunistically before the Republic.
+Perhaps the window of opportunity had slammed shut before Marvell had been able to exhibit his efforts.

 That left plan C, Cromwell himself – perhaps the most unlikely of associates at that time.

-Looking at Marvell’s history of ‘occasional’ poems in the four years from 1649, it’s hard to be convinced that a personal relationship with Cromwell was on the cards at the beginning of 1653.
+Looking at Marvell’s history of ‘occasional’ poems in the four years from 1649, it’s hard to see how any sort of personal relationship with Cromwell was on the cards at the beginning of 1653.

 There’s the precariously ambiguous ‘Horatian Ode’ in 1650, which accuses Cromwell of private plotting and conspiracy.
-There’s also ‘Tom May’s Death’ later that year, which has distinct royalist sympathies.
+This is followed by ‘Tom May’s Death’ later that year, which has distinct and more activist royalist sympathies.

 In 1651, Marvell still seems far from a convinced Cromwellian.
-Writing privately in Latin (as best our evidence shows), he notes the horrendous situation forced upon the reluctant ambassador, Oliver St John (which could have been witnessed first-hand.
+Writing privately in Latin, he notes the horrendous situation forced upon the reluctant ambassador, Oliver St John, which could have been witnessed first-hand.
 Then there’s ‘The Character of Holland’ in 1653, which may be written for the establishment that Cromwell no longer favoured.

-However, what we do know is that in 1653 Marvell ended up as tutor to William Dutton by the arrangement of Cromwell and possibly Oliver St John.
+However, we know that Marvell ended up as tutor to William Dutton by the arrangement of Cromwell and possibly Oliver St John.
 Evidence shows that Marvell wrote to Cromwell in thanks, addressing him as ‘so eminent a person’.

 Amid this tale of non-publication, some slick manoeuverability appears to have initiated a political career that would last until the end of his days.
-And what the year of 1653 exemplifies is Marvell’s remarkable – if slightly slippery – resourcefulness.
+In 1653, we witness Marvell’s remarkable – if slightly slippery – resourcefulness.

-In the 1651 poem on Oliver St John, Marvell penned what would become a familiar concern, chartis committere sensus.
+In the 1651 poem on Oliver St John, Marvell includes what would become a familiar concern, ‘chartis committere sensus’.
 There is no need to reveal yourself on paper, he constantly reminds himself.
 And, true to form, across the 1650s, he very rarely does.

-So if, as I contend, ‘The Character of Holland’ does not leave Marvell’s hands in 1653, this is precisely what allows him to conjure up, or even just to have, a plan B and a plan C.
+If, as I contend, ‘The Character of Holland’ does not leave Marvell’s hands in 1653, this is what provides him with a plan B and a plan C.

-And it’s plan C that may just have paid off in the end.
+Might it be plan C that paid off in the end?